kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 Let's inspect our file.
 We can do this a number of ways.

-To show the changes of the image
+To show the changes of the image, we use `docker diff`.

 ```
 > docker diff 3186acd26e02